 - Milwaukee County

 - Multnomah County

 - New York City

 - Washington State: OCLA site and Eviction Prevention Campaign Toolkit

 - CityHealth report: In conjunction with CityHealth and Enterprise Community Partners, we released a report, Addressing America's Housing Crisis, that addresses three policies that can address the country's housing crisis while furthering health and race equity.
 One of the policies is a right to counsel for tenants facing eviction.
 We recently had a webinar on the report: check out the recording and slide deck!

 - Public opinion research: Data for Progress and The Appeal has conducted polling showing that support for a right to counsel for tenants facing eviction has grown to the point that “81 percent of voters—including 87 percent of Democrats, 73 percent of independents, and 70 percent of Republicans—support[ing] a right to counsel for evictions proceedings.”

-- Talking points: we've put together some eviction RTC talking points that can be used with policymakers, funders, and others.
+- Talking points: The NCCRC has developed a set of talking points that can be used with policymakers, funders, and others.

 - National advocacy groups: